|Quick Facts: Welders, Cutters, Solderers, and Brazers|

 $41,380 per year

 |Moderate-term on-the-job training|

 Welders, cutters, solderers, and brazers may work outdoors, often in inclement weather, or indoors, sometimes in a confined area.
 They may work on a scaffold, high off the ground, and they occasionally must lift heavy objects and work in awkward positions.
-Although most work full time, overtime is common.
+Most work full time and overtime is common.

-A high school diploma or equivalent combined with technical and on-the-job training is typically required to become a welder, cutter, solderer, or brazer.
+A high school diploma or equivalent, combined with technical and on-the-job training, is typically required for anyone to become a welder, cutter, solderer, or brazer.

 Explore resources for employment and wages by state and area for welders, cutters, solderers, and brazers.

 Compare the job duties, education, job growth, and pay of welders, cutters, solderers, and brazers with similar occupations.